GenHPF: General Healthcare Predictive Framework with Multi-task Multi-source Learning: Methodology

 We extend the previous approach by applying the text-based embedding philosophy to event types $e_i$ and feature names $n_i^k$, in addition to feature values $v_i^k$, as follows:

-where $S$ is a sub-word tokenizer, $f$ is an event encoder that takes a sequence of sub-word tokens and returns $\mb_i$, and $[t_i]$ is a special token for time intervals.
-Note that $f$ can be a pre-trained language model as in DescEmb, or a randomly initialized Transformer encoder, or even a single-layer RNN.
+where $S$ is a sub-word tokenizer, and $f$ is an event encoder that takes a sequence of sub-word tokens and returns $\mb_i$.
+Note that $f$ can be a pretrained language model as in DescEmb, or a randomly initialized transformer encoder, or even a single-layer RNN.
+Although $f$ can be implemented with any sequence encoder (\textit{e.g.}, a pretrained language model as in DescEmb), we use 2-layer transformer in this work.